mjansen4857/pathplanner/Writerside/topics/pplib-Follow-a-Single-Path.md

   public Command followPathCommand(String pathName) {
     PathPlannerPath path = PathPlannerPath.fromPathFile(pathName);

-    return new FollowPathHolonomic(
+    return new FollowPathCommand(
             path,
             this::getPose, // Robot pose supplier
             this::getRobotRelativeSpeeds, // ChassisSpeeds supplier.
-MUST BE ROBOT RELATIVE this::driveRobotRelative, // Method that will drive the robot given ROBOT RELATIVE ChassisSpeeds new HolonomicPathFollowerConfig( // HolonomicPathFollowerConfig, this should likely live in your Constants class new PIDConstants(5.0, 0.0, 0.0), // Translation PID constants new PIDConstants(5.0, 0.0, 0.0), // Rotation PID constants 4.5, // Max module speed, in m/s 0.4, // Drive base radius in meters.
-Distance from robot center to furthest module. new ReplanningConfig() // Default path replanning config.
-See the API for the options here ),
+MUST BE ROBOT RELATIVE this::drive, // Method that will drive the robot given ROBOT RELATIVE ChassisSpeeds, AND torque current feedforwards new PPHolonomicDriveController( // PPHolonomicController is the built in path following controller for holonomic drive trains new PIDConstants(5.0, 0.0, 0.0), // Translation PID constants new PIDConstants(5.0, 0.0, 0.0) // Rotation PID constants ),
+            Constants.robotConfig, // The robot configuration
             () -> {
               // Boolean supplier that controls when the path will be mirrored for the red alliance
               // This will flip the path being followed to the red side of the field.